Beef Bolognese with Courgettini

 - Dry fry the mince in a frying pan and sauté over a medium heat for three to four minutes until browned.
 Transfer to a plate.

-- Heat the olive oil in the frying pan and sauté gently for around 3 minutes until softened.
+- Heat the olive oil in the frying pan and sauté the onions gently for around 3 minutes until softened.
 Add the garlic and cook for a further two minutes.

 - Add the meat back to the pan along with the tomatoes, tomato puree, carrot, stock and rosemary.